jhill1/SEPwC.github.io/_sources/Code_basics.rst.txt

 This is *exactly* equivalent to our first example above (note the *not* and the <= which is opposite to >)

-In all languages you will find things like is equal to (for example ==), is less than, greater than, less than or equal to, etc.
+In all languages you will find things like is equal to (for example ==), is less than, greater than, less than or equal to, etc..
 Most languages have some form of "or" and "and" operations.

 Functions
 ---------

-Function are for bits of code you run lots or compelx code that can be wrapped up so the main code is easier to read.
+Function are for bits of code you run lots or complex code that can be wrapped up so the main code is easier to read.
-Rather than have a sorting algorithm in your code, you wrap that code into a function and then your code is earier to read.
+Rather than have a sorting algorithm in your code, you wrap that code into a function and then your code is easier to read.

 .. code-block::